woleet/woleet-openapi-java-client/docs/SignatureRequestApi.md

 Get a signature request by its identifier.

-Use this operation to retrieve a signature request by its identifier.
+Use this operation to retrieve a signature request by its identifier.&lt;br&gt; When accessed with no authentication, only public attributes of the signature request are returned.

 ### Example
 ```java